polucio/polucio/README.md

 # Hi, I'm Porscha! 👋

 Welcome to my GitHub profile!
-I'm an **IT Support Technician** with a passion for learning and exploring the world of **cybersecurity** and **software development**.
-Here you'll find some of the projects I've worked on and the technologies I'm learning.
+I'm an **IT Support Technician** with a passion for learning and exploring the world of **cybersecurity**, **networking**, and **software development**.
+Here you'll find some of the projects I've worked on, certifications I've achieved, and the technologies I'm learning.

 ## Projects